 The Global Social Venture Competition leads entrant teams through an experiential learning process to develop innovative, scalable solutions to the world’s greatest challenges.
 Through our global network of 14 partner schools and competitions, we give teams the connections, support, and exposure needed to advance their social ventures.

 Sat, Dec.
 2, 9 am – 1 pm

 This workshop, hosted by the U-M Detroit Center, intends to provide training in capacity building, volunteering, problem-solving, and project development in the City of Detroit.
 Participants will learn best practices and have an opportunity to tour the city and engage with civic and community leaders.

 Find out more

 Thurs & Fri, Dec.
 7 & 8, Blau Colloquium

 Net Impact @ Ross is hosting a Career Symposium entitled “Shaping Passion with Action: Practical Steps to an Impactful Career,” at which students and members of the community can hear from alumni who are using their careers to make a social impact.
 Students will participate in a hands-on career workshop with a networking reception to follow.
-This event is co-sponsored by the Center for Social Impact.
+This event is co-sponsored by Business Impact.